TFCC Injuries in Manhattan and Long Island

 - Surgery: In severe cases or if conservative treatments fail, arthroscopic surgery may be recommended to repair the TFCC.

-What Can a Hand Therapist Do for Me?
+What Can An Occupational Therapist Do For Me?